jladdjr/steno-etudes-for-developers/etude12.md

-# Etude 12: The tickets must flow
+# Etude 12: The Tickets Must Flow

 ```
 Can you open a ticket for that issue?